Tiyashaghosh/Snake_Game/README.md

 # Snake_Game
-A basic snake game made in python using turtle and basic python knowleedge
+A basic snake game made in python using turtle and basic python knowledge.